 - · Semiautomatic defibrillator

-- Noninvasive pacemaker
+- · Noninvasive pacemaker

 - · Pulse oximeter

-- Paddle accessories
+- · Paddle accessories

+- End-tidal CO2 monitor

+- · Data transmission

-Note: These operating instructions include information and procedures related to all features of the LIFEPAK 20e defibrillator/monitor.
+Note: These operating instructions include information and procedures related to all features of the LIFEPAK 20e defibrillator/monitor and the CodeManagement Module for use with the LIFEPAK 20e defibrillator/monitor.
 Your LIFEPAK 20e defibrillator/monitor may not have all of these features.
 For more information, contact your Physio-Control representative or call the number listed on the back cover of these operating instructions.